Jonathan S. Appelbaum, MD, FACP, AAHIVS

 Appelbaum motivates his patients to adhere to their treatment regimens by providing patient-centered care, getting to know his patients as people, and through education.
 Looking to the future, Appelbaum envisions HIV will be “preventable by way of vaccine and curable in that we will have the ability to eradicate the viral genome from the host cell.”
 Until then, Appelbaum hopes to continue to help training the next generation of physicians; “the ones who will be caring for me in my old age!”

-When he is not in practice, Appelbaum enjoys time at home; gardening, bicycling, and caring for ten acres of land and his animals.
+When he is not in practice, Appelbaum enjoys time at home; gardening, bicycling, and caring for his animals.
 When asked why he is an AAHIVM Member, Appelbaum says, “I joined the organization very early.
 I attended one of the early organizing meetings in Boston.
 I came onto the Board of Directors at the invitation of Scott Hitt, the founder of AAHIVM.”
-Appelbaum remains active with AAHIVM’s National Board of Directors; serving currently as the Chair of AAHIVM’s Florida Chapter and as the Treasurer of AAHIVM’s Executive Committee.
+Appelbaum remains active with AAHIVM’s National Board of Directors; serving currently as the Chair of AAHIVM’s Florida Steering Committee and as the Co-chair of AAHIVM’s Executive Committee.